TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 All machine learning begins in error.
 The genius of calculus is that it makes error useful.

-Every misprediction becomes information about *direction* — where the model should go next.
+Every misprediction becomes information about *direction*, showing the model where to go next.

 **That is what makes AI training so remarkable: it doesn't eliminate mistakes; it learns from them.**